Torbuntu/fl-studio-linux-setup/README.md

 ## Next Steps
 It will be very beneficial to install [Flatseal](https://flathub.org/apps/com.github.tchx84.Flatseal).
 It is a graphical tool for modifying permissions and settings for Flatpak installed applications (such as Bottles).

-Some things I did with it:
+Some things I did with Flatseal:
-- Adding more Filesystem entries such as `xdg-music` to be able to work more easily with content between different bottled versions of FL Studio.
+- Adding Filesystem entry `xdg-music` to be able to work more easily with content between different bottled versions of FL Studio.
+- Adding Filesystem entry `xdg-data/applications` so that I can "Add Desktop Entry" for FL Studio in GNOME.

 ## Other
 I hope this guide is helpful and can be expanded to assist folks in running FL Studio in linux based operating systems.